gran4/AI-InvestiBot/README.md

 P.S:
   + Model trained for 100 epochs
+  + Model trained for 100 epochs
   + RMSE stands for Root Mean Squared Error
+    - Shows the absolute errors(How far away the prediction is from the expected)
     - Shows the absolute errors(How far away the prediction is from the expected)
     - It provides a single value that represents the average magnitude of the errors
     - Easily interpretable.